osmond/staging-garden/README.md

 ## License

-This project does not currently include an explicit license.
+This project is licensed under the [MIT License](LICENSE).
 All fonts and images are provided for demonstration purposes.